Blogging is more than just writing new blog posts and hoping search engines will take notice and rank them on Google.

 A solid blog branding strategy starts by identifying an editorial statement.
 This consists of three parts: the target audience, the deliverables, and the intended outcome.
 You should already have a clear idea of your target audience after finding a profitable niche.
 Now, you need to focus on the other two.

 For the deliverables, you need to identify what you want to offer your audience.
 Do you want to write case studies, product reviews, features, tutorials, or videos?
 How about a combination of these content types?
-It is a good idea to be specific, but you should be able to come up with a broader term such as “expert insights” or “proven guides”.
+It is a good idea to be specific, but you should be able to develop a broader term such as “expert insights” or “proven guides”.

 Finally, you need to decide the fundamental objective of your blog.
 You need to focus on the audience and figure out what’s in it for them.
 When you put it all together, an editorial statement should sound like: Our blog helps aspiring writers (target audience) with tutorials and guides (deliverables) to help them grow in their careers (intended outcome).

-An editorial statement keeps your blog’s brand consistent and distinguishable from the competition even if you have multiple writers.
-However, the ongoing process of branding has multiple facets—such as networking with other bloggers, developing your brand story, and gaining insights through data.
-You may consider getting help from a branding agency to help develop a stronger brand image.
+An editorial statement keeps your blog’s brand consistent and distinguishable from the competition, even if you have multiple writers.
+However, the ongoing branding process has various facets—such as networking with other bloggers, developing your brand story, and gaining insights through data.
+You may consider getting help from a branding agency to help build a stronger brand image.

 Ultimately, remember that successful bloggers invest in relationship building not only with their audience but with the industry as a whole.
 Leveraging the network of popular bloggers will help you gain instant exposure for your site.
 You can also “borrow” some of the credibility and authority of a popular blog by guest posting or being linked to.

 An integral component of relationship building is blogger outreach.
 This involves identifying the key influencers in your niche, planning your invitation approach, developing great content, and several other steps that encourage your active participation in the community.
-There are more comprehensive guides such as this one from SmartBlogger that will help you with each phase in detail.
+More comprehensive guides such as this one from SmartBlogger will help you with each phase in detail.
 Also check out their certification course and start earning more.

 Blogging may only be a leisurely experience to some, but successful blogging requires an ambition to reach more people and let your brand be known.
 You must understand exactly what makes your audience tick with your blog by following the tips above.
 It should then help you conceptualize a solid plan on your way to success. even before you write your first blog post.